28 Most Popular Types of Necklaces – From Then to Now

 Today, necklaces are available in different styles, designs, and lengths to suit different occasions.
 They are also relatively easy to mix and match with other attires or accessories, which means that you can fully maximize their wearability and would most likely be able to use them for a long time.
 A signature piece can also be used as an heirloom accessory for the next generation.

-If you are looking for a necklace, there are many types and designs that you can choose from, and there is certainly one that will fit your personal style.
-Here is a list of the most popular necklace types for jewelry lovers like you:
+If you’re looking for a necklace, there are many types and designs that you can choose from, and you’re likely to find one that will fit your personal style.
+Here’s a list of the most popular necklace types of necklaces for jewelry lovers like you:

 1. Pendant Necklace